7 Robo-Advisors With Human Touch – Digital Investment Advice + Live Advisors

 Let’s face it, the idea of turning one’s finances over to a robo-advisor is nerve-wracking for some.
-In fact, you might be skeptical about hiring a totally automated investment manager and would prefer a robo-advisor with human touch.
+In fact, you might be skeptical about hiring a totally automated investment manager and would prefer a robo-advisor with human advisor access.

 There’s no denying that robo-advisors are helping people make good investment choices as well as, if not better than, traditional financial planners.
 Often, robo-advisors are more affordable than their human counterparts, and offer 24/7 service for a fraction of the cost of a traditional advisor.
-Since they’re so effective, it may not be immediately clear why anyone would care about a robo-advisor with human financial advisor. to the robo-advisor experience.
+Since robo-advisors are effective on their own, it may not be immediately clear why anyone would care about a robo-advisor with human financial advisor.

-Yet, if you’re experiencing uncertainty or financial concerns there is just something comforting about having another person to talk to.
+Yet, if you’re experiencing uncertainty or financial concerns there is comfort in having someone to talk to.
 And since financial markets fluctuate, these stressful, uncertain moments could come up a lot!

 Robo-Advisors With a Human Touch